itchyny/sjsp/README.md

 time:   3.69sec    count:      31    test.js test3 (line: 13, col: 18)   function test3() {
 time:   3.04sec    count:      24    test.js test1 (line: 1, col: 18)   function test1() {
 ```
-The result is easy to read and focuses on the functions you have to improve the performance.
+The result is easy to read and shows the functions you have to improve the performance of.

 ## How it works
 Suppose `test.js` looks like the following.